Vitamin A & Eczema: Why Retinol Often Makes It Worse & When It Actually Helps

 Does vitamin A deficiency affect eczema?

-Should people with eczema avoid retinol?
+Should people with eczema avoid retinol completely?

 Summary